Apollonian gasket: Construction

 Mutually tangent circles.
 Given three mutually tangent circles, there are in general two other circles mutually tangent to them.

 The construction of the Apollonian gasket starts with three circles $C_1$, $C_2$, and $C_3$ (black in the figure), that are each tangent to the other two, but that do not have a single point of triple tangency.
-These circles may be of different sizes to each other, and it is allowed for two to be inside the third, or for all three to be outside each other.
+These circles may each be of different size, and it is allowed for two to be inside the third, or for all three to be outside each other.
 As Apollonius discovered, there exist two more circles $C_4$ and $C_5$ (red) that are tangent to all three of the original circles – these are called Apollonian circles.
 These five circles are separated from each other by six curved triangular regions, each bounded by the arcs from three pairwise-tangent circles.
 The construction continues by adding six more circles, one in each of these six curved triangles, tangent to its three sides.
 These in turn create 18 more curved triangles, and the construction continues by again filling these with tangent circles, ad infinitum.

 Continued stage by stage in this way, the construction adds $2\cdot 3^n$ new circles at stage $n$, giving a total of $3^{n+1}+2$ circles after $n$ stages.
 In the limit, this set of circles is an Apollonian gasket.
 In it, each pair of tangent circles has an infinite Pappus chain of circles tangent to both circles in the pair.

 In the limiting case (0,0,1,1), the two largest circles are replaced by parallel straight lines.
 This produces a family of Ford circles.